Skip to Content

 Small Migratory Birds in Michigan

-From the tiny Ruby-throated Hummingbird to the colorful Yellow Warbler, these feathered travelers will captivate you with their unique behaviors and stunning plumage.
+From the tiny Ruby-throated Hummingbird to the bright Yellow Warbler, these feathered travelers bring color, song, and ecological importance to Michigan’s seasonal transformations.

 Ruby-throated Hummingbird